Laneway Suites

 A Legal Home Built on Your Lot, Facing the Lane

-A laneway suite is a self-contained residential dwelling built at the rear of a lot that backs onto a public laneway.
-It has its own entrance from the lane, its own kitchen, bathroom, and living space, and it is completely independent of the main house on the property.
+A laneway suite is a self-contained residential dwelling in a separate building at the rear of a lot that abuts a public laneway.
+It has its own kitchen, bathroom, living space, and separate entrance, and it is completely independent of the main house on the property.
 It is, in every meaningful sense, a second home on a single lot.

-Toronto legalized laneway suites across much of the city in 2018, after years of advocacy from housing groups and planners pushing for gentle density solutions.
+Toronto first legalized laneway suites in 2018, in the former City of Toronto and East York, and expanded the permissions city-wide in 2019, after years of advocacy from housing groups and planners pushing for gentle density solutions.
 The policy recognized that Toronto's extensive network of rear laneways, built for utility and largely underused, represented a significant opportunity to add housing without changing neighbourhood character or requiring large-scale development.

 The total cost of a laneway suite project breaks into four main buckets: professional design and architecture, City permits and fees, construction, and soft costs covering surveys, engineering, and contingency.
 Each of these has meaningful variance depending on the complexity of your lot, your chosen finishes, and the contractor you select.